syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Performance.md

-> Note: This only works for strongly-typed collections and not for legacy object models like DataTable.
+N> This only works for strongly-typed collections and not for legacy object models like DataTable.